 |

-Instruction Book No 1 for Rag-Time Piano Playing.
+Book No 1 for Rag-Time Piano Playing.
+This

-This manual was revised and expanded five times
+manual was revised and expanded five times between

 - Jasen and Jones (2000: 130)

-hit hard by the Great Depression and started to
+hard by the Great Depression and started to close

-continued to operate a small number of schools and
+operate a small number of schools and to continue to

-to continue to publish his instruction manuals.
-It
+publish his instruction manuals.
+It also appears that

-limited to not more than 20 minutes, his routine
+to not more than 20 minutes, his routine is usually

 1. Novelty Piano Solo.